Elastic-Softworks/.github/profile/README.md

 Elastic Software focuses on:

-- Developing software and tools for public benefit
+- Developing software, tools, and codebases for public benefit
 - Archiving and preserving digital works and knowledge
 - The syndication and proliferation of public works.